This is a guide covering illustrators. What they are, what they do, and some tips to become a good one!

 Illustrators take an idea and make an illustration for that particular idea.

-Many companies, publishing houses, writers, etc., hire illustrators to make drawings for their brand, books (children or comic books), logos, products, etc.
+Many companies, publishing houses, writers, etc., hire illustrators to make drawings for their brands, books (children’s or comic books), logos, products, etc.

 Therefore, illustrators are always in demand in one industry, and they are paid well according to their skills, experience, and location.